 Nadab and Abihu

 In Leviticus 10, we see the sad story of Nadab and Abihu.
-Aaron, the brother of Moses, had four sons: Nadab, Abihu, Ithamar and Eleazar (Exodus 6:3, page 96).
-God appointed Aaron and his four sons to the special priestly work of the sanctuary and the altar (Number 18:1-7, page 249).
-Because of the amount of work they were to perform as priests, God gave them the tribe of Levi, the father of Aaron, as a gift to Aaron and his sons, dedicated to the LORD, to perform the service for the tent of meeting (Numbers 18:6, page 249).
-The LORD had already paid a special blessing upon Aaron by summoning him and Nadab and Abihu, along with seventy elders, to see the God of Israel with a pavement of sapphire under His feet, as clear as the sky itself (Exodus 24:10, page 127).
+Aaron, the brother of Moses, had four sons: Nadab, Abihu, Ithamar and Eleazar (Exodus 6:23).
+God appointed Aaron and his four sons to the special priestly work of the sanctuary and the altar (Numbers 18:1-7).
+Because of the amount of work they were to perform as priests, God gave them the tribe of Levi, the father of Aaron, as a gift to Aaron and his sons, dedicated to the LORD, to perform the service for the tent of meeting (Numbers 18:6).
+The LORD had already laid a special blessing upon Aaron by summoning him and Nadab and Abihu, along with seventy elders, to see the God of Israel with a pavement of sapphire under His feet, as clear as the sky itself (Exodus 24:10).

 The Fire from Yahweh.
 Immediately upon Nadab and Abihu offering strange fire, fire came out from the presence of the LORD and consumed them.
-Compare the fire that came out from the LORD in Leviticus 9:24, page 174, to consume the burnt offering and the portions on the altar offered at the end of the previous chapter (Leviticus 9:23-24, page 174).
+Compare the fire that came out from the LORD in Leviticus 9:24, to consume the burnt offering and the portions on the altar offered at the end of the previous chapter (Leviticus 9:23-24).